vindevoy/cherryblog/README.md

 - Pages: the extra static pages like the 'about'
 - Tags: each post has one or multiple tags
 - Search: word based search in posts and pages
+- Caching: in memory caching of data and content
+- Drafts: drafts are pages that are not published yet, only visible in development
+- URL rewriting: the final URL is not necessarily the path to the file

 At this moment, it has the basic news of the project where each article is a post about the new version that was released.